OSTRICH2: Solver for Complex String Constraints: Specification Language

 \subsection{SMT-LIB Standard for Unicode Theory of Strings}

 We begin with the input language of OSTRICH2\@.
 It is based on SMT-LIB 2.6~\cite{SMTLIB} --- in particular, including support for the SMT-LIB Unicode theory and Linear Integer Arithmetic constraints --- but additionally also supports some ``complex'' string functions including transductions.
-A formal description of the grammar is deferred to Appendix~\ref{app:grammar}, and here we illustrate the supported language features by example.
+We start by illustrating the supported language features by example and defer the formal description of the grammar to the end of the section.